jkesanie/raid-au/api-svc/idl-raid-v2/readme.md

 The OpenAPI definition files are in the [`/src directory`](./src).

-The OpenAPI defintion is used to generate Java code for the `/api-svc/raid-api` project.
+The OpenAPI definition is used to generate Java code for the `/api-svc/raid-api` project.

 Swagger UI can be found at https://api.prod.raid.org.au/swagger-ui/index.html